hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > The like of this you'll surely never see.
 >
 > Jem.
-One for a guinea tells you in his bills,
+One for a guinea tells you in his bills[^74],
 >
 > He'll teach three sets with steps of new quadrilles;

->
+[^74]: The professor alluded to with the hope of forcing trade, but apprehending that his circulars, with the above terms, might not be taken in, has resorted to the expedient of putting them underneath doors, into letter boxes, down areas, and under knockers; he is, however, less equivocal and more liberal than his competitors, for he specifies the quantity of dancing for one guinea; but where he finds pupils capable of learning three sets of quadrilles, with suitable steps, in six lessons, the author is at a loss to know.

 > They're dropped down areas, and crammed under doors,
 >
 > And even sent to first and second floors;